 The first reason is that it creates extra space which gives you endless possibilities in which.
 The conversions can use from bedrooms to kitchens to any usable room with the best value for money.

-That’s because when you go for other options, there are no cheap home extension options available about building an extra room it requires a foundation, structure and much more architectural works.
+That’s because when you go for other options, there are no cheap home extension options available for building an extra room it requires a foundation, structure, and much more architectural works.
 Whereas the possibility of a basement conversion is the easiest as it already has the basic structure completed.

 Second, it increases the resale value of your house though it’s not that all type of house renovation gives you 100% return on investment but basement conversion does as it attracts potential buyers due to its increased living space which means a profitable return on investment.